jeonghyoan/Capstone-Design/README.md

 ### Key Features

-- **Deep Learning-Based Analysis**:
-  Utilizes deep learning models to assess the credibility of posts and differentiate between promotional and non-promotional content.

 - **Real-Time False Review Detection**:
    Evaluates the credibility of reviews in real-time as users browse, providing instant feedback.